 When you’re launching a new product, in some cases it might be a good idea to (temporarily) forget about the overall profitability of your advertising campaign and concentrate on volume and speed.
 During an Amazon product launch, the goal is getting the maximum amount of attention directed towards your product.

-And, you’re trying to make this happen ASAP.
-That contributes to a higher ACoS.
+If you’re trying to make this happen ASAP, that’s going to contribute to a higher ACoS.

 There are many instances during which Amazon sellers might anticipate having a higher ACoS, here are just a few:

 - While trying to increase brand awareness

 When Amazon sellers speak with each other at Amazon conferences and meetups, 90% of the conversations revolve around LOWERING their ACoS.

 That’s easy to understand.
 If the Amazon product has traction and is selling, every dollar that is saved on advertising goes right into the profit column.
 That’s money that Amazon sellers can use to buy more inventory, launch a new product, or put aside for that Tesla Cybertruck.

 Amazon success is a moving target and requires knowledge and attention.
 That’s why successful Amazon sellers are constantly adjusting their PPC campaigns to react to their competitors as well as changes in the marketplace.